NetApp/FSx-ONTAP-samples-scripts/Ansible/snapmirror_report/README.md

 - Healthy (true or false)
 - lag\_time (in "P#DT#H#M#S" format.
 See below for an explanation)

-The lag\_time format always starts with the letter 'P' and if the lag time is more than 24 hours it is followed by a number and the letter 'D'.
-The number is the number of days.
-The next character is always a 'T' and is followed by a number, letter pairs, where the letter is either an 'H', 'M', or 'S'.
-If the letter is 'H' then number before it is the number of hours.
-If the letter is 'M' then number before it is the number of minutes.
-If the letter is 'S' then number before it is the number of seconds.
+The lag\_time format is an ASCII string that always starts with the letter 'P' and if the lag time is more than 24 hours it is followed by a number and the letter 'D'.
+The number represents the number days.
+The next character is always a 'T' and is followed by number/letter pairs, where the letter is either an 'H', 'M', or 'S'.
+If the letter is 'H' then the number before it represents the number of hours.
+If the letter is 'M' then the number before it represents the number of minutes.
+If the letter is 'S' then the number before it represents the number of seconds.
 For example, 'P1DT2H3M4S' represents 1 day, 2 hours, 3 minutes, and 4 seconds.

 ## Requirements
 - jq - A lightweight and flexible command-line JSON processor.
 Installation instructions can be found [here](https://jqlang.github.io/jq/download/)